-Measured specific seepage rates (cm/day or cm3/cm2 day) can be converted to average shoreline fluxes if one knows or can assume a width of the seepage face.
-Based on the seepage meter measurements, we estimate that the width of the seepage area in the lagoon is about 40 meters.
-Using this value, we have calculated the shoreline fluxes for the same three sites as in Table 6 as well as the water balance estimate for the entire lagoon (~8 km; Table 7).
+the width of the seepage area in the lagoon is about 40 m.
+Using this value, we have calculated the shoreline fluxes for the same three sites as in Table 7 as well as the water balance estimate for the entire lagoon (~ 8 km; Table 8).
 We note that the water balance estimate (26 m3/m day) is quite close to the seepage meter value (35 m3/m day), derived by using the northern meters distant from the large spring.